dmitrii-badretdinov/dmitrii-badretdinov/README.md

 ```
 Name: Dmitrii Badretdinov

-Interest: If you have anything in mind, feel free to contact me.
+Interests: If you need help with an exciting project, feel free to reach out.

 Contact: dmitrii.badretdinov@gmail.com
 ```